PratheekshaSNaik/PratheekshaSNaik/README.md

 - 👋 Hi, I’m @PratheekshaSNaik
 - 👀 I’m interested in learning new stuffs and gaining knowledge and experience
 - 🌱 I’m currently learning in AJIET, Mangalore.
-Doing my B.E. in Computer Science and Engineering (Artificial Intelligence and Machine Learning)
+Doing my B.E. in Computer Science and Engineering (Artificial Intelligence and Machine Learning).